Wayne N. Aspinall: Post-Congressional life

 Aspinall stayed relatively active after leaving office in January 1973.
 He crossed party lines and endorsed Gerald Ford for president in 1976.
 He also pressed for further exploration of oil shale in the late 1970s, serving on the board of directors for the Paraho Oil Shale Demonstration, Inc., hoping to lead the country to an alternative energy source to end American reliance on oil during the energy crisis caused by the Arab Oil Embargo.

-He proudly took part in the Sagebrush Rebellion, a western philosophy popular from 1979-1982 that attempted to reclaim some federally protected land for determination by states and local governments.
+He proudly took part in the Sagebrush Rebellion, a movement popular from 1979-1982 that attempted to reclaim some federally protected land for determination by states and local governments.

 Aspinall resumed the practice of law, was a resident of Palisade, Colo., until his death there October 9, 1983; he was cremated, and his ashes were interred at Orchard Mesa Municipal Cemetery, Grand Junction, Colorado.
 The United States Post Office and Courthouse in Grand Junction was renamed the Wayne N. Aspinall Federal Building in 1972.